 It's even better if that useful information is integrated within your software project management tool, synced automatically to exist as a single source of truth.
 We're confident this is a game-changer for product development.

 In Shortcut, a Doc isn't just a normal doc, existing separately in another tool, like a Confluence or Notion.
 A Doc is part of the Shortcut fabric, and it's linked to Stories, Epics, Milestones, Labels, and more.
-For example, you can highlight any text in a Doc and create a Story from that text to be forever synced across Shortcut.
+For example, you can highlight any text in a Doc and create a Story, Epic, Iteration, or a Milestone from that text to be forever synced across Shortcut.

-This way, if an engineer updates that Story while they're working in the code, it automatically updates in Docs.
+This way, if an engineer updates that Story while they're working on the code, it automatically updates in Docs.

 Docs help teams across an organization to: